Mehran9675/react-filesystem-routing/README.md

 ```

-Name, icon and index can be written in each file and react-fs-router will read and place them in the output file.
+Name, icon and index can be written in each file as comments and react-fs-router will read and place them in the output file.

 ```javascript
 // name: Home